Mission, Goals, Philosophies

 We carry out our mission by fostering collaborative, cross sector partnership that create efficient management practices for Vermont’s farm surplus through the engagement and use of available resources, skills, and knowledge.

-We are deeply rooted in the philosophy that farms are, were, and always will be our salvation; small, diversified farms are the cornerstones of healthy, wholesome and stable communities and culture.
+We are deeply rooted in the belief that small, diversified farms are the cornerstones of healthy, wholesome and stable communities and culture.

 We are inspired by sustainable agriculture, natural resource management, and experiential education.